Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for coupled cell networks

 We assume, without loss of generality, that the solution $x_0$ and the bifurcation point $\lambda_0$ are the origin.
 In the following, we will assume that the origin is an equilibrium point for every $\lambda$,

-The family of coupled cell systems $f^N$ has a {\it local steady-state bifurcation} at $(x_0,\lambda_0) = (0,0)$ if the number of steady-state solutions of (\ref{eq1}) in any neighborhood of $x_0$ changes when the parameter $\lambda$ crosses $\lambda_0 =0$.
-Recall that a necessary condition for the existence of local steady-state bifurcations at $(0,0)$ is that the Jacobian matrix of $f^N(x,0)$ at the origin has a zero eigenvalue.
-Throughout, we denote by $J^N_f$ the Jacobian matrix of $f^N(x,0)$ at the origin.
+We consider that the family of coupled cell systems $f^{\mathcal{N}}$ has a {\it local steady-state bifurcation} at $(x_0,\lambda_0) = (0,0)$ if the number of steady-state solutions of (\ref{eq1}) in any neighbourhood of $x_0$ changes when the parameter $\lambda$ crosses $\lambda_0 =0$.
+Recall that a necessary condition for the existence of local steady-state bifurcations at $(0,0)$ is that the Jacobian matrix of $f^{\mathcal{N}}(x,0)$ at the origin has a zero eigenvalue.
+Throughout, we denote by $J^{\mathcal{N}}_f$ the Jacobian matrix of $f^{\mathcal{N}}(x,0)$ at the origin.

-Using the $k$ network adjacency matrices, say $A_1,\dots,A_k$, we have that $J^N_f$ has the following form:
+Using the $k$ network adjacency matrices, say $A_1,\dots,A_k$, we have that $J^{\mathcal{N}}_f$ has the following form:

 where $f_j$, for $j=0, \ldots, k$, denotes the derivative of $f$ at the origin with respect to the variable $j+1$.
 Since the Jacobian matrix depends linearly on the first derivatives of $f$, there are continuous functions